 Having a wine tasting party, or just feel like having some wine?
-You might not be sure what foods go with the wine you like and vice versa.
-People have no problem cracking their favorite beer and drinking it with whatever snacks are around.
-But for some reason we get intimated when choosing a wine with our meal, or we feel guilty drinking wine with something we might not feel is suitable.
+People have no problem cracking their favourite beer and drinking it with whatever snacks are around but for some reason, we get intimidated when choosing a wine with our food or we feel guilty drinking wine with something we might not feel is suitable.

 Wine can actually pair well with lots of easy-to-find things.
 Here’s a quick guide to 7 perfect snacks to pair with wine that won’t make it taste like battery acid...

 Cheese and crackers are always a pretty safe bet, but some are definitely safer options than others.
 Hard, nutty cheese?
 Best for full-bodied whites like Chardonnay, especially if oaked.
 Goats cheese?
 Try zippy, fresh whites like Sauvignon Blanc.
 For blue cheeses, forget what you’ve been told about dry red wines; it’s sweet wines that sing with the saltiness with these - whites particularly!
 Check out our longer article on wine and cheese pairings here.